danielgatis/dramatiq-postgres/docs/deployment-guide.rst

  Deployment Guide
 ==================

+Dramatiq-pg is known to run on production.
+While using Postgres simplifies a lot deployment, read carefully this document to avoid some pitfalls.

 Dramatiq-pg implements broker logic in application process.
 Postgres is only responsible of the storage and the inter-client notifications.
 There is no additionnal service to maintain.